 The offence carries a maximum penalty of 12 months imprisonment or an $11,000 fine, or both, for an individual.
 It carries a fine of $55,000 for a corporation.

 International Yoga Day is celebrated worldwide on 21 June of each year.
 Yoga is an ancient tradition which has many applications.
 Individuals practice yoga all over the world, and gain benefit the asana poses and excercises bestow.
-Other forms of yoga still the mind within, and grant inner peace and stillness.
 The United Nations proclaimed International Day of Yoga in 2014.
-The day is growing in popularity each year.
-This year, due Coronavirus and lockdown in various nations, there may be some restrictions on mass public yoga events.
+This year Art of Living Sydney in collaboration with Consulate General of India celebrates the 8th International Day of Yoga on 25th June, 2022